 As an Ithaca College student, where she studied Interpersonal as well as Public Speech Communication, she founded Students for an Interracial Dialogue and discovered her calling as an intercultural dialogue facilitator.

 “I founded SID as a campus organization to build bridges across racial lines and develop intercultural understanding and relationships.
-I gained assistance from a number of faculty and from the Office of Minority Student Affairs—I still don’t know why they call people of color “minorities” when the majority of the world’s population is made up of people of color—I think it’s a nasty trick designed to make us think people of color have less power than they do.
+I gained assistance from a number of faculty and from the Office of Minority Student Affairs.
+I’m still not sure why we often refer to people of color as “minorities”.
+I think it might be a nasty trick designed to make us all feel that people of color have less power than they do.
 Nonetheless, I facilitated a series of dialogues, the first of which was attended by 200 people!
 I had found my true calling as a facilitator of interracial and intercultural communication.
-I felt totally energized and amazingly clear of mind after fielding questions and channeling the dialogue between 200 people for its two-hour duration.”
+I felt totally energized and amazingly clear of mind after fielding questions and channeling the dialogue between 200 people for its two-hour duration.

 “Shortly after this, I graduated from Ithaca College with a B.A.
 Degree in Speech Communication and a Concentration in Public Speaking.
 It was then time to move to New Orleans, Louisiana.”

-After college, Stanger opened Diversity Intercultural Art Gallery in New Orleans, to build intercultural bridges.
+After college, Stanger opened DIVER*CITY Intercultural Art Gallery in New Orleans, to build intercultural bridges.
 There, her community-building work was recognized by the Times-Picayune Newspaper.
 She helped organize the Dr. Martin Luther King, Jr. Event in New Orleans culminating in a performance of a play she wrote and directed that was centered on themes of social justice, racism, classism, and conflict resolution.
-She also chaired the MLK Event in Northwest Philadelphia on behalf of the Jewish Community Relations Council.

 In 2014, Stanger became a Licensed Clinical Social Worker.
 From 2011 to 2016, she conducted therapy with clients diagnosed with a range of mental illnesses, aiding in their recovery.
 She has long been interested in using therapy to aid in our empowerment and to heal the places within us that make us feel less than powerful and destructive to self or others.
 She enjoys incorporating the expressive arts in her therapeutic work and using art as a starting point for dialogue.
 Stanger has led healing groups using the expressive arts.